o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ### Starting CTest

-CTest expects its working directory to be a CMake build directory, so be sure to first move into this directory:
+CTest expects its working directory to be a CMake build directory, so be sure to first navigate to this directory:

 ```shell
 cd <local_path_to>/o3de/build/<build_folder>